What is Prescriptive Analytics? | Definition, Examples & Case Study

 - Predictive Analytics is the next stage of analytics.
 Here, we leverage the cleaned and/or transformed data and fit a model on that data to predict the future behavior of the dependent variable.
 Predictive analytics answers the question of what is likely to happen

 - Prescriptive Analytics is the last stage where the predictions are used to prescribe (or recommend) the next set of things to be done.
 That’s where our Odisha Government example came from.
 They leveraged the predictions made by the meteorological department and took a series of measures, like relocating all people from low lying areas, arranging for food, shelter and medical help in advance, etc., to ensure the damage is limited

 The below image does a nice job of illustrating the components under the prescriptive analytics umbrella:

-Setting up our Problem Statement
+Setting up Problem Statement for Prescriptive Analytics

 The senior management in a telecom provider organization is worried about the rising customer attrition levels.
 Additionally, a recent independent survey has suggested that the industry as a whole will face increasing churn rates and decreasing ARPU (average revenue per unit).

 The effort to retain customers so far has been very reactive.
 Only when the customer calls to close their account is when we take action.
 That’s not a great strategy, is it?
 The management team is keen to take more proactive measures on this front.

 We as data scientists are tasked with analyzing their data, deriving insights, predicting the potential behavior of customers, and then recommending steps to improve performance.